cuustard/uni/SCC.121.md

 | Exam                             | Week ??? | 70%   |
 | Architecture Quiz                | Week 5, 10, 15, 20     | 5%    |

+The module aims to help me understand the fundamentals of Computer Science.
+This includes...

+- ...the role of discrete mathematics and logic
+- ...designing algorithms using common data structures
+- ...analysing the efficiency of algorithms
+- ...the role of abstract data types

 ---